fjantunen/sev1/index.md

 - 📦 **Inline payloads**: Include the runbook snippet directly in the alert—not just a link
 - 📊 **Auto-expanded dashboards**: Show key graphs inside Slack or PagerDuty, not behind 3 hops
-- 📎 **Clickable buttons**: Provide “Run diagnostic,” “Acknowledge,” or “Escalate” buttons right in the alert
+- 📎 **Clickable buttons**: Provide 'Run diagnostic,' 'Acknowledge,' or 'Escalate' buttons right in the alert
 - 💬 **Slack threads**: Auto-start a response thread for each alert—no need to create context manually
-- ⏱️ **Next-action shortcut**: e.g., `/runbook step1` or “Confirm fix applied?” button
+- ⏱️ **Next-action shortcut**: e.g., `/runbook step1` or 'Confirm fix applied?' button

 > 🧠 **Think like UX for responders:**
 > When the alert hits, they should *immediately* see what broke, how bad, what to check, and what to do.